-We are a domestic provider of IT staffing services to mostly large and medium-sized organizations.
-From July 1986 until our September 30, 2008 spin-off, we conducted our business as subsidiaries of iGATE.
-We do not sell, lease or otherwise market any computer software or hardware, and 100% of our revenues is derived from the sale of information technology staffing services.
+We are a domestic provider of IT staffing and digital transformation services to mostly large and medium-sized organizations.
+Our IT staffing services span across digital and mainstream technologies, while our digital transformation services include Salesforce.com, SAP HANA and Digital Learning service offerings.
+We do not sell, lease or otherwise market any computer software or hardware, and 100% of our revenues are derived from the sale of information technology services.

-Our IT staffing business combines technical expertise with business process experience to deliver a broad range of services within business intelligence / data warehousing; web services; enterprise resource planning & customer resource management; and e-Business solutions.
+Our IT staffing business combines technical expertise with business process experience to deliver a broad range of services within business intelligence / data warehousing; web services; enterprise resource planning & customer resource management; e-Business solutions; mobile applications; data management and analytics; and the implementation and support for cloud-based applications.
 We provide our services across various industry verticals including: automotive; consumer products; education; financial services; government; healthcare; manufacturing; retail; telecommunications; transportation and utilities.

 We have one operating segment.
+Thus, no segment related disclosures are presented.
 We do, however, track and evaluate our revenues and gross profits by three distinct sales channels: wholesale; retail; and permanent placements / fees.
 Our wholesale channel consists of system integrators and other IT staffing firms with a need to supplement their abilities to attract highly-qualified temporary technical computer personnel.
 Our retail channel focuses on clients that are end-users of IT staffing services.
-Within the retail channel are end-user clients that have retained a third party to provide vendor management services, commonly known in the industry as Managed Service Providers ("MSP").
+Within the retail channel are end-user clients that have retained a third party to provide vendor management services, commonly known in the industry as MSPs.
+Our digital transformation services offerings are sold to clients within both the wholesale and retail sales channels.
+While we have the ability to deliver our digital transformation services on a managed solutions basis, the majority of our assignments to date have been delivered as staffing engagements.
 Permanent placement / fee revenues are incidental revenues derived as by-product opportunities of conducting our core contract staffing business.